 Although I went on become religion editor, I never lost interest or involvement in education.
 As my son and daughter went through Grand Rapids Public Schools, I helped initiate GRPS Arts Advocates, a nonprofit promoting school music and art.
 Arts Advocates raised nearly $100,000 in its annual Arts Jam concert and art auction.
 I also helped with other parents and school staff to form ACE High, an arts and communications sub-school at Union High School.

 I believe strongly in the value of public schools, not just to students but to their communities.
-I am covering GRPS and Rockford, and help plan and write issue stories that span school districts, such as poverty, mental health and bullying.
+I coordinate coverage of our 20 public school districts, Kent ISD programs and GRCC, and help plan and write issue stories that span school districts, such as poverty, mental health and bullying.

 I want to help strengthen our schools by writing honestly and fairly about what goes on inside them, from the teacher who inspires the troublemaker to write a great poem, to the student who does her homework in a homeless shelter.
 I won’t shy from addressing problems.
 But I’ll be sure to write about the little miracles of teaching and learning that take place every day.